This country-specific Q&A provides an overview to merger control laws and regulations that may occur in the United Kingdom (UK).

 What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?

 Following the introduction in 2014 of binding first-phase deadlines, new information-gathering powers and a revised filing form with substantial information requirements, the CMA has spent the past few years refining its procedures with a view to reducing the duration of its first-phase investigations and the (typically high) volume of its information requests, and imposing 'hold-separate' obligations that create fewer unnecessary burdens for merging parties.
 It has also introduced mechanisms that allow parties to seek some informal, non-binding comfort that the CMA will not 'call in' a merger for review.
-It has achieved some initial success in these areas, but there remains scope for further improvement.

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?